pwnd2e/Fugu15/README.md

 A: No.

 Q: I installed/updated something through Sileo but it won't launch.
 How can I fix that?
 A: Fugu15 uses TrustCache injection to bypass code signing.
 Therefore, if you install or update something, it's code signature must be in the TrustCache.
-You can regenerate the TrustCache from the iDownload shell via the `tcload` command.
+You can regenerate the TrustCache from your favorite shell via the `trustcache` command.

 Q: Wen eta Fugu16??????
 A: ...